sdr1221121/portfolio/README.md

-# Sandro Luís Portfolio
+# Rubem Neto's Portfolio

-This repository presents the personal portfolio of Sandro Luís, a Software Engineering student.
-The project is a fork of Rubem Neto’s portfolio, available at github.com/rubuy-74/portifolio.
+Welcome to my personal portfolio project!
+This repository showcases my work, projects, and interests as a Software Engineering student.
+The portfolio is built using **Astro** and styled with **Tailwind CSS**.

 ## 🚀 Features

 - **Dynamic Project Pages**: Each project has its own dedicated page with detailed information.